 Adolescence marks the period between childhood and adulthood when hormonal changes transform boys and girls into young men and women able to have children of their own.
 The percent of adolescents who are having sex at earlier ages has decreased since 1988 and contraceptive use has increased since the 1990s.
-Together these two factors have contributed to the U.S. reaching its lowest teen pregnancy and birth rates in years.,, Still, almost half of all high school students reported that they had had sexual intercourse in 2013 and one in eight adolescent females will become pregnant before turning 20.
+Together these two factors have contributed to the U.S. reaching its lowest teen pregnancy and birth rates in years.,, Still, 41.2% of all high school students reported that they had had sexual intercourse in 2015 and one in eight adolescent females will become pregnant before turning 20.
 Condom and contraceptive use is critical for adolescents to prevent pregnancy and sexually transmitted diseases.
-Among sexually active adolescents, male high school students were more likely to use a condom the last time they had sex than were females (66 percent vs. 53 percent).
+Among sexually active adolescents, male high school students were more likely to use a condom the last time they had sex than were females (62 percent vs. 52 percent).

 Adolescents account for about half of all STDs diagnosed every year, even though they make up a much smaller percentage of the sexually active population.
-Today, four in 10 sexually active teen girls have had an STD that can cause infertility and even death.
-Also, though rates of HIV are very low among adolescents, males make up more than two-thirds of HIV diagnoses among 13- to 19-year-olds.
+Today, two in five sexually active teen girls have had an STD that can cause infertility and even death.
+Also, though rates of HIV are very low among adolescents, males make up more than 80 percent of HIV diagnoses among 13- to 19-year-olds.
 STDs often have no obvious sign or physical symptom, so regular screenings are critical.
 The most effective way to prevent STDs is to abstain from sexual activity; if teens are having sex, they should be using a condom correctly and with every sexual act.

 Rates of teen pregnancy are higher in the U.S. than in other countries.
 Hormonal methods of birth control (such as the pill) and barrier methods (such as condoms) can reduce the risk of pregnancy, and condom use with every sexual act can greatly reduce—though not eliminate—the risk of STDs.
-Condom and contraceptive use among adolescents has increased since the 1990s, but many adolescents are inconsistent users: of those who had sex in the past month, almost one in four males and almost four in 10 females did not use a condom.
+Condom and contraceptive use among adolescents has increased since the 1990s, but many adolescents are inconsistent users: of those who had sex in the past month, around one in four males and two in five females did not use a condom.

 Welti, K. (2014).
 Child Trends' analysis of National Vital Statistics System birth data.
 Washington, DC: Child Trends.